How Long Does It Typically Take to Get a Nursing Degree?

 The number of years it takes to become a nurse depends on what type of nursing degree you choose to pursue.
 Along with varied time requirements, different nursing degrees give you different levels of professional responsibility.
 There are many kinds of licenses, certifications, and credentials that nurses can obtain.

-Three of the most common credentials are:
+Two of the most common credentials are:

 - Registered Nurse (RN)